escuccim/mammography-models/Report.md

 Although we did experiment with classifying images directly into all five categories, as previous work [1] has already dealt with classifying pre-identified abnormalities, we focused on classifying images as normal or abnormal.

-### ConvNet Architecture
+## Creating ConvNets
 Our first thought was to train existing ConvNets, such as VGG or Inception, on our datasets.
 These networks were designed for and trained on ImageNet data, which contains images which are completely different from medical imaging.
 The ImageNet dataset contains 1,000 classes of images which have a far greater amount of detail than our scans do, and we felt that the large number of parameters in these models might cause them to quickly overfit our data and not generalize well.
 A lack of computational resources also made training these networks on our data impractical.
-For these reasons we designed our own architectures specifically for this problem.
+For these reasons we designed our own architectures specifically for this task.

 We started with a simple model based on VGG, consisting of stacked 3x3 convolutional layers alternating with max pools followed by three fully connected layers.
 Our model had fewer convolutional layers with less filters than VGG, and smaller fully connected layers.
 We also added batch normalization [15] after every layer.
 This architecture was then evaluated and adjusted iteratively, with each iteration making one and only one change and then being evaluated.
 We also evaluated techniques including Inception-style branches [16, 17, 18] and residual connections [19].